KmolYuan/python-solvespace/README.md

 Original `_slvs.so` is not compatible with Linux OS.

-＊Of crouse you need to install [Python 3](https://www.python.org/downloads/) or [Anaconda](https://www.continuum.io/downloads) within it.
+＊Of crouse you need to install [Anaconda](https://www.continuum.io/downloads) within Python 3.

 My using tools
 =================